 If you want to get rich fast, your only options are winning the lottery or inheriting a boat load of money from a prince uncle you never knew existed.

 You are on your own as far as those 2 options go, but if you are looking for ways to get rich slowly and don’t mind hard work, I have got 3 options for you.

 Before we get started, I just want to mention something.
-Please, for the love of… whoever, stop wasting your time on get-rich-quick scams.
+Please, for the love of whoever you love, stop wasting your time on get-rich-quick scams.

 Yes, you can make a little, or a lot of money, depending on your skills and commitment.
 But there is no easy way to get filthy rich on the internet.